 - TL/DR: Don’t be a dick

 - Credit for the original rules goes to r/redditracing, as I’ve only made minor changes.

-- For a caution to be called, a multiple car wreck must have occurred in which both cars either spin, flip, take significant damage, or lose serious time off track.
+- For a caution to be called, a THREE CAR wreck must have occurred in which cars either spin, flip, take significant damage, or lose serious time off track.

 - One of the involved drivers and/or a witnessing driver must call the caution.

-- When a caution is called, the race leader should slow to about 50 or 60 mph IMMEDIATELY to allow the field to catch up
+- When a caution is called, the race leader should slow to 60 mph IMMEDIATELY to allow the field to catch up

 - The race leader will also assume the role of pace car unless there is a pace car present in the race.